Stomp dance: Structure and function of a stomp dance society

 Among Muscogee Creeks and Four Mothers Society members, the stomp dance grounds contain an elevated square platform with the flat edges of the square facing the cardinal directions.
 Arbors are constructed upon the flat edges of the square in which the men sit facing one of the four directions.
 This is formally referred to as the Square Ground, which is encircled by a ring-mound of earth.
 In the center of this is the ceremonial fire, which is referred to by many names including "mother" fire.
 Ceremonially, this fire is the focus of the songs and prayers of the people and is considered to be a living sacred being.

 Outside of the circle of earth, surrounding the Square Ground are the community's clan-houses.
 These houses are casually referred to as "camps" and depending on the traditional level and financial situation of the community may be relatively nice cottages, shanties or in between.
 Prior to the dance dinner is prepared in these family camps.
 Throughout the night guests that arrive are welcomed to help eat up the leftovers.
 The foods eaten at stomp dances are typical southern delicacies such as corn bread, mashed potatoes as well as certain specialized Indian dishes such as sofkee, pashofa, grape or lye dumplings, hominy, and numerous traditional dishes.

 Kituwah stomp dance grounds are encircled by seven clan arbors.
 These are influenced by the traditionalist revival among Cherokees during the late 19th century, inspired by Redbird Smith.
 In 1907, 22 ceremonial grounds were active on Cherokee lands in Oklahoma.

 Stickball games are often played at stomp dance grounds.
 Yuchi stomp dances are held in conjunction with their ritual football games.
 Especially in Oklahoma, different tribes will participate in each other's dances.

 Leadership

 A traditional stomp dance grounds is often headed by a male elder.
-In the Creek and Seminole traditions, the meko or "king" [chief] is the primary ceremonial authority.
-The meko is assisted by his second in charge called a heniha, the chief medicine man called a hillis hiya and speaker called meko tvlvswv or "meko's tongue/speaker".
-It is important to note that mekos are not supposed to publicly address the entire grounds and as such that responsibility falls often on meko tvlvswv.
-A traditional Creek grounds also employs four tvstvnvkes (warchiefs/generals/police), four head ladies and four alternate head ladies.
+In the Creek and Seminole traditions, the mekko or "king" [chief] is the primary ceremonial authority.
+The mekko is assisted by his second in charge called a henehv, the chief medicine man called a heleshayv and speaker called opunayv.
+It is important to note that mekkos are not supposed to publicly address the entire grounds and as such that responsibility falls often on opunayv.
+A traditional Creek grounds also employs four tvstvnvkvlke (warchiefs/generals/police), four head ladies and four alternate head ladies.